 Getting Around Berlin

 Berlin’s public transportation system is excellent and inexpensive.
 While they do have Uber there, using a combination of trams, buses and trains will be the best way to get around this sprawling city.

 They run on an honor system.
 This means that you need to have a valid ticket, but you don’t need to tag on/off when you use the public transportation.
-However, they do spot check and they will ticket you if you aren’t carrying a valid ticket.
-They have zone pricing and everything on this list of cool things to do in Berlin are within the “ABC zone” ticket.
+However, they do spot check and they will fine you if you aren’t carrying a valid ticket.
+They have zone pricing and everything on this list of cool things to do in Berlin are within the “AB zone” ticket.

 A single ticket is €2.80, however it will be much more convenient if you purchase an all-day or multi-day ticket.
 You can purchase a single day ticket for €7.
 On my recent trip, I was there for six days and purchased the 7-day €30 ticket.
 I used public transport ~4 times per day, which means that the pass paid for itself on the third day of my visit.